 A shortage of calcium in the body will make your pet defenseless against bone diseases, heart issues, and osteoporosis.
 In this blog, we are sharing a list of a good sources of calcium.

 Best sources of calcium for your dogs:

-It is a great source of calcium for your pooch.
+It is a good source of calcium for your pooch.
 Add yogurt to your canine’s food and your puppies will love it!
 In case your pooch is a bit overweight, you can pick low-fat yogurt.
 It is good for your dog’s diet because it contains healthy fats only.

 It may be fed to puppies as an extra calcium source.
 Most of the dogs prefer the taste of cottage cheese and it is easier to digest as well.

 Dogs generally enjoy chicken and they are a good source of calcium and protein as well.
 Fish like salmon, sardines or trout are also high in calcium content.

 However, it is advised that you cook the fish well before offering it to your pet.
 Your pet might not like the taste of raw fish, although some dogs love to eat it raw.

 Another important source of calcium is vegetables.
 Calcium can be acquired from spinach, sweet potato, broccoli, beans, etc. Some dogs love vegetables while some don’t.
 You can prepare some of these foods or serve them raw.